Morehead State University

-Morehead State University (MSU) is a public university in Morehead, Kentucky.
+Morehead State University (MSU) is a public university in Morehead, Kentucky, United States.
 The university began as Morehead Normal School, which opened its doors in 1887.
 The Craft Academy for Excellence in Science and Mathematics, a two-year residential early college high school on the university's campus, was established in 2014.

 History

 The university began as Morehead Normal School, which opened its doors in 1887.
 One student appeared on the first day of class in October 1887, in a little, rented cottage where the Adron Doran University Center now stands.
 The private school closed in the spring of 1922 when the Kentucky General Assembly established Morehead State Normal School.
 The state institution accepted its first students in the fall of 1923, and graduated its first class in 1927.
 Name changes occurred again 1926, when it was extended to Morehead State Normal School and Teachers College; in 1930, when it was shortened to just Morehead State Teachers College; in 1948, when it was shortened again to Morehead State College; and, finally, to Morehead State University in 1966.
 Fourteen people, starting with Frank C. Button, have served as president.
 Joseph A. Morgan assumed office as the 14th president on July 1, 2017.